 Opendoor Investor Alert: Kaplan Fox & Kilshiemer LLP Notifies Opendoor Technologies Inc. Investors of a Class Action Lawsuit and Upcoming Deadline

-/EIN News/ -- NEW YORK, Oct.
-18, 2022 (GLOBE NEWSWIRE) -- Kaplan Fox & Kilsheimer LLP (www.kaplanfox.com) is investigating claims on behalf of investors of Opendoor Technologies, Inc. (“Opendoor” or the "Company”) (NASDAQ: OPEN).
-A class action complaint has been filed on behalf of investors that purchased or otherwise acquired Opendoor securities between December 21, 2020 and September 16, 2022, inclusive (the “Class Period”); and/or Opendoor common stock pursuant and/or traceable to the Offering Documents issued in connection with the business combination between the Company and Opendoor Labs Inc. completed on or about December 18, 2020 (the “Merger”).
+NEW YORK, Oct.
+18, 2022 (GLOBE NEWSWIRE) -- Kaplan Fox & Kilsheimer LLP (www.kaplanfox.com) is investigating claims on behalf of investors of Opendoor Technologies, Inc. ("Opendoor" or the "Company") OPEN.
+A class action complaint has been filed on behalf of investors that purchased or otherwise acquired Opendoor securities between December 21, 2020 and September 16, 2022, inclusive (the "Class Period"); and/or Opendoor common stock pursuant and/or traceable to the Offering Documents issued in connection with the business combination between the Company and Opendoor Labs Inc. completed on or about December 18, 2020 (the "Merger").

 If you acquired Opendoor common stock or other securities and would like to discuss and would like to discuss our investigation or your rights to recover losses, please click below: